 When an out of control drone crashes into the White House, it leads to the end of the country as we know it.
-Welcome to THE SWAMP, a dark comedy in the tradition of Christopher Buckley and Evelyn Waugh that mocks the city that America has come to hate.
+Welcome to THE SWAMP, a dark comedy that mocks the city that America has come to hate.

 Harrison wrote the forecast himself, something he had not done in decades.
 It was rarely done anymore, for weather predictions were spit out by computer, the warring Euro and GFS models crunching variables and producing forecasts for every point in the country, including detailed maps that Harrison had once drawn by hand, at the beginning of his career.